"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 You now have more content ideas to write about and more ways to earn from your event blog.
 The keyword information you discover here will become useful when we get to the monetization section of this event blogging guide.

-The next thing you need to start doing is to write content around any of the long-tail keywords relevant to your event blog audience.
+The next thing you need to start is writing content around any of the long-tail keywords relevant to your event blog audience.

-At least, make sure you have 15 high-quality content on your blog before the start of the event.
+At least, make sure you have 15 high-quality content on your blog before the event start.
 This will ensure your visitors have something to engage with when they visit.

 #6.
 Content Optimization